joeesmithh/ceg2350f25-joeesmithh/Lab02/README.md

     touch /home/jsmith/test.txt
     # touch: cannot touch '/home/jsmith/test.txt': Permission denied
     ```
+    Without the sudo prefix, the ubuntu user does not have write access to jsmth's home directory.
 4. Command to switch to new user:
     ```bash
     su jsmith